johanan/ejosh/content/posts/why-i-prefer-errors-to-exceptions/index.md

 ## Monadic Transfers
 Primagen mentioned, "I can even do some nice monadic transfers".
 What does that even mean?
 That means that in a language that fully supports monads you do not have to keep checking if the process failed or not.
 You can write code that looks completely imperative while also handling 100% of all errors.

 Let's do a quick example in my preferred language of F#.
 F# is essentially OCaml on .NET.
-Full interoperability with C# and any library.
-And it is functional first that also does OOP better than C#.
+Full interoperability with C# and any .NET library.
+It is functional first that also, in my opinion, does OOP better than C#.

-The most important feature is that it has a monadic `Result` type.
+The most important feature for this post is that it has a monadic `Result` type.
 All you need to know is that the type signature is `Result<'ok, 'error>`.
 If everything runs as expected it will return the `'ok` type or the `'error` type when something has failed.
-I am not going to a lot of time on the syntax as it looks like pseudo code, but it compiles.
+I am not going to take a lot of time on the syntax as it looks like pseudo code, but it compiles.

 We will use F# interactive to code right in the console.
 You will need the .NET SDK installed to run fsi.